pmgl/starblast-modding/README.md

 #### My mod closed accidentally but the game is not stopped
 Sometimes, some unexpected problems can crash the mod, but it only disconnects from the modding side, or so-called "controller" side, the game itself will continue running without control from your modding client until it meets the closing requirements (or even in some serious occasions, game developers - like PMGL - need to close it by themselves).

-Here is some reasons which can lead to mod crashing:
+Here are some reasons which can lead to mod crashing:

 1. Closing/Reloading the modding tab/window without stopping the mod first (Most common one)
 1. Very unstable internet connection